People make Rainbow Club great

 Board Member since 2010.
 Mark McCormack recently retired from the role of Australian Operations and Managing Director of Koppers International.
 He brings extensive business experience and contacts with Surf Life Savers to the Board.

-Board Member since 2014: Bob McCotter served on the fundraising committee of Rainbow Club for two years before joining the Board in 2014.
+Board Member since 2014: Bob McCotter is the Secretary to the Board of Rainbow Club and served on the fundraising committee for two years before joining the Board in 2014.
 Bob is a professional engineer and a founding partner of ERM Australia.
 He has had more than forty years commercial experience in the services sector, with particular experience in professional consulting, the environment, architecture, engineering and manufacturing in Australia and Asia.

 Board Member since 2017.
 Dipen Dhruv is the Services Sales Director (APAC) at Salesforce.
 Dipen is a technology evangelist and his background covers a wide range of technology practices including technology assessment and implementation, outsourcing strategy development, vendor selection and management, and technology transformation.